Professor Sir Martin Landray

 - MRC Investigator, MRC Population Health Research Unit

 - Honorary Consultant Physician, Oxford University Hospitals NHS Foundation Trust

-Prof Landray completed medical training at University of Birmingham (UK) and specialist training in Clinical Pharmacology & Therapeutics and General Internal Medicine at University of Birmingham.
+Professor Landray completed medical training at the University of Birmingham (UK) and specialist training in Clinical Pharmacology & Therapeutics and General Internal Medicine at the University of Birmingham.
 He continues to practise clinical medicine as an Honorary Consultant Physician in the Department of Cardiology at Oxford University Hospitals NHS Foundation Trust.
 In 2021 he was elected Fellow of the Academy of Medical Sciences and was knighted for services to public health and science.

 IN the News

 Lectures, webcasts and interviews